 - Have your name removed from telephone and direct mail marketing lists.

-The Privacy Code demonstrates that CMA members have a commitment to ethical guidelines as a key part of their business operations.
-The Association regularly monitors the marketplace to ensure that its Code of Ethics and Privacy Code keeps pace with new marketing practices and technologies.
+The Code demonstrates that CMA members have a commitment to ethical guidelines as a key part of their business operations.
+The Association regularly monitors the marketplace to ensure that its Code keeps pace with new marketing practices and technologies.
 Each year CMA members must sign a commitment to follow the Code.